sexnine/cshs-website/README.md

 ```
 It's probably docker eating up all your ports (bro i kid you not docker took up every port jetbrains tried to bind to and couldnt open up my mfing ide) and it's probably time to restart your computer lol

-If the above doesn't work and your on windows, run `net stop winstat` and then `net start winstat` as adminstator in the terminal :)
+If the above doesn't work and your on windows, run `net stop winnat` and then `net start winnat` as adminstator in the terminal :)